Aakashtiwari91/git-demo2/README.md

 # git-demo2
-this is second practice set for git
+this is second practice set for git.